-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Need: The CAASPP data for ELs, FY, and SED students in ELA are 58, 72.4 points, 34.6 points below standard EL, FY, Low Income, which is lower than our all student rate (only 11.3 points below standard).
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Educational partner feedback indicated we continue to need to provide high quality instruction for our students and to provide the interventions and support they need to be successful.
+Scope: LEA-wide basis to maximize the impact in increasing overall academic performance.
+All classrooms have unduplicated students, so these actions will assist classroom teachers in ensuring access to the California State Standards for our low income, foster youth, and English learners.
+1.3 Action: Professional Learning and Coaching for Certificated Administrators Need: The CAASPP data for ELs, FY, and SED students in ELA are 58, 72.4 points, 34.6 points below standard EL, FY, Low Income, which is lower than our all student rate (only 11.3 points below standard).
 Educational partners, specifically our administrative staff, have indicated a desire to build their leadership lens, specifically when it comes to serving our EL, FY, and SED students.
-Scope: LEA-wide provide support to address the specific language acquisition needs of English learners, including Long Term English Learners (LTELs), and the specific needs of our students with disabilities and foster youth.
+Scope: LEA-wide The district will facilitate principal professional learning and coaching to develop instructional leadership skills, promote equitable practices, and provide support to address the specific language acquisition needs of English learners, including Long Term English Learners (LTELs), and the specific needs of our students with disabilities and foster youth.
 This learning will focus on both instructional leadership and distributed leadership with the Instructional Leadership Team, allowing site leaders to better monitor their site's implementation of strategies that will increase student achievement for each and every student.
 While the focus of the sessions and coaching cycles is around supporting unduplicated students, we are providing this on an LEA-wide basis to maximize the impact to student learning through strong, site-based leadership and support.
-CAASPP and i-Ready for both ELA and math.
-1.4 Action: Regular Monitoring of Formative and Summative Student Data Need: The CAASPP data for ELs, FY, and SED students in ELA are 58, 72.4 points, 34.6 points below standard EL, FY, Low Income, which is lower than our all student rate (only 11.3 points below standard).
-Educational partners, especially teachers and administrators, expressed the importance of having access to relevant data to support academic improvement initiatives across campus and impact student learning.
-School site data teams and PLCs, with the support of the District Office and the Instruction and Data Support Teachers, will regularly engage in analysis of formative and summative data, including student work, to identify achievement gaps for students, particularly unduplicated students.
-Principals will meet with leadership twice a year to review site data and discuss an actionable plan to meet the needs of students.
-Data meetings and reports include a targeted review of student group data for the district and school's unduplicated students (EL, including LTELs, FY, and SED); however, this action is being implemented LEA-wide to further maximize the achievement of all students.
 We will monitor academic progress using both CAASPP and i-Ready for both ELA and math.
+1.4 Action: School site data teams and PLCs, with the support of the District Office and the Instruction and Data We will monitor academic progress using both